phodal/awesome-iot/README.md

 ## Others

 * [connectthedots ★ 307 ⧗ 0](https://github.com/Azure/connectthedots) - Connect tiny devices to Microsoft Azure services to build IoT solutions
+* [django-th ★ 275 ⧗ 0](https://github.com/foxmask/django-th) - take the control of your data with this opensource clone of IFTTT, a bridge between your internet services.
 * **[Freeboard ★ 3034 ⧗ 0](https://github.com/Freeboard/freeboard)** - A damn-sexy, open source real-time dashboard builder for IOT and other web mashups.
 A free open-source alternative to Geckoboard.
 * [souliss ★ 137 ⧗ 8](https://github.com/souliss/souliss) - Arduino based Distributed Networking Framework for Smart Homes and IoT.
-* [django-th](https://github.com/foxmask/django-th) - take the control of your data with this opensource clone of IFTTT, a bridge between your internet services.

 ## Tutorial